cat-loves-donuts/ML_learning_notes/What_is_VQVAE_and_autoregressive_model.md

   Func.2 means find the k by calcluating vector distence between vectore sequence and Ze(x) and use ek as the coding output zq(x).

 4. Evey D dimensional feature in (B * H * W) will find the closest vectore in Embedding.
+And use the index K as the feature and constrct a mapping matrix q(z|x).

+5. Replacing those index with the vectore in Embedding and construct a new D dimentsional matrix zq(x).

-5. zq(x) will be used as input of decoder and reconstruct image, output the p(x|z).
+6. zq(x) will be used as input of decoder and reconstruct image, output the p(x|z).

 Another important part is loss function.